delington/obsidian-notes/CV.md

 	- Implemented containerized testing (testcontainer)
 	- Practical application of Java, Kotlin and other frameworks in mini-projects
 	- Experiment with new frameworks
-	- Setup spring-boot project with DynamoDB
+	- Setup Spring-boot project with DynamoDB, Spring-Data
 - Utilizing chatGPT for small pragmatic projects in Python and Java
 	- small GUI apps to add dark theme to open source apps (Deluge, Double Commander)
 	- spring-boot yml file resolver